Beyond the Olive Wood: The Story They Don’t Want You to Hear

 Many of these so-called "ethical collectives" are little more than brands with a glossy finish.

 They use local faces in their marketing.
 They say the right things.
-But when it comes to sharing profits with the very carvers who shape the pieces?
+But with sharing profits with the very carvers who shape the pieces?

 “They put our pictures in their brochures,” one artisan said, “but we don’t see the money.
 Not even a coin.”